bebleo/smtpdfix/README.md

 ## Known Issues

 + Firewalls may interfere with the operation of the smtp server.
 + Authenticating with LOGIN and PLAIN mechanisms fails over TLS/SSL, but works with STARTTLS.
-[Issue #10](https://github.com/bebleo/bebleo_smtpd_fixture/issures/10)
+[Issue #10](https://github.com/bebleo/smtpdfix/issues/10)
 + Currently no support for termination through signals.
-[Issue #4](https://github.com/bebleo/bebleo_smtpd_fixture/issues/4)
+[Issue #4](https://github.com/bebleo/smtpdfix/issues/4)
 + Key and certificate for encrypted communications must be called key.pem and cert.pem respectively.
-[Issue #15](https://github.com/bebleo/bebleo_smtpd_fixture/issues/15)
+[Issue #15](https://github.com/bebleo/smtpdfix/issues/15)
++ Environment variables set after test initialization are ignored.
+[Issue #22](https://github.com/bebleo/smtpdfix/issues/22)

 ©2020, Written with ☕ and ❤ in Montreal, QC